-Testing my computer motherboard and CPU for failures?
+How to test a computer motherboard and CPU for failures

 A bad computer motherboard or CPU can cause an assortment of different issues on your computer.
 Below are just a few of the possible issues you may encounter.
 It is important to remember that the issues below can also be caused by more than just a bad motherboard and CPU.

 - Computer does not boot, instead you get a beep code.
 See the POST and beep code page for additional information about beep codes.

 - Random computer crashes causing General Protection Fault error messages, Illegal Operations, Fatal Exceptions, etc.

 There are different ways to test your computer's motherboard and CPU to determine if it's bad or has flaws that are causing issues with your computer.
 Below is a listing of these recommendations.

 Visual hardware check

 The first thing to do is a visual check of the motherboard.
 A common cause of motherboard issues or failure is bulged or blown capacitors.
 Check the top of each capacitor to see if it is bulging, even slightly, or if the capacitor is leaking, which is an indication the capacitor is blown.
 If you find any bulging or blown capacitors, that is very likely the cause of any motherboard issues in your computer.

 For the CPU, a visual check will require you to remove the CPU from the computer.
 Once the CPU is removed, check for bent pins on the side that is inserted into the motherboard.
 If you find a bent pin, that is likely to be the cause of issues with the CPU and computer.